Sunday, December 15, 2013

 The Cora Lynn State School opened in January 1907 and was originally called Koo Wee Rup Central (3).
 The Cora Lynn store was opened by George Petrie Murdoch in 1907 (4) and a post office opened on July 1,1907 and this prompted the Cora Lynn Progress Association to request a name change for the area, and thus Cora Lynn was adopted, after the Cora Lynn gorge on the North Esk River near Launceston (5).
 The opening of the Post Office also meant there was a daily mail service, as the South Bourke & Mornington Journal of July 17, 1907 reported - the Cora-Lynn folks are quite jubilant at having a daily mail running from Garfield.
 The time, I think, is not far distant when there will be a quite a little township at that place (6)

 This began a period of growth for the town.
 The community soon held social activities, such as dances, in the shelter shed at the school.
 This was obviously inadequate and in April 1910 a meeting was held for the purpose of establishing a Mechanics’ Institute and Library at Cora Lynn.
 At the same time euchre parties and dances were held to raise money to clear the recreation reserve - in July 1910 over 100 people attended such a function (7).
-In either December 1910 or January 1911 the Cora Lynn Cheese factory opened (8).
-A branch of the London Bank (later taken over by the E.S & A bank) opened in a small building next to the General Store around this time (likely in response to the establishment of the Cheese Factory).
+In November 1911, the Cora Lynn Cheese factory opened.
+A branch of the London Bank (later taken over by the E.S & A bank) opened in a small building next to the General Store around January 1911.
+(8)

 Cora Lynn - possibly the 1911 flood.